Pig Care & Training | Care For A Teacup Pig

 Pigs need access to water at all times.
 They do not have the ability to perspire, so water is important to them.
 Some pigs drink a lot of water daily, some very little.
 Each pig is different regarding water intake.
 We use stainless steel non-tip bowls.

 Pigs just LOVE to have their own bed and blankets!
 They need to have a spot they can call their own - it adds to their stability and they love to hide under blankets, snuggle in them, sleep on them.
 They will frequently drag their blankets around the house with them.
 They are a source of comfort.
 Provide numerous blankets if possible: one for inside, one for the car, one for outside housing.
 Old blankets are just fine - they are not fussy!
-It is fun to start them out in a puppy pen/fenced area OR pack n play (either of these items may be purchased used from Craig's List) and when they get older and have the run of the home, the mesh end of it can be cut and they have their own exit and entrance!
-We prefer puppy fences since they may be expanded/contracted as the piggy remembers their litter box manners.
-More info is discussed during our Piglet Education Hour at pick up of piggy!
+It is best to start them out in a puppy pen/fenced area, We prefer puppy fences since they may be expanded/contracted as the piggy remembers their litter box manners.
+More info is discussed during our Piglet Education Hour on the day you pick up your piggy!

 Piggies LOVE their blankets and the more they have, the more they love it!
-I found a really sturdy one on Etsy here.
-A mini pig rooting blanket is the perfect "toy" and soft friend for your pig since it provides the insulating warmth from the heavy duty and smooth Sherpa while also enduring your pig's strong snout as s/he roots away into it.
+A blanket is the perfect "toy" and soft friend for your pig.

 TODDLER PROOF YOUR HOME